dverhaert/GNUradio-802.11ah/README.md

 Now, you should have Bastian's blocks working.
 Try to go through some of his examples to see if they are working.

 ## Setting up GNUradio-802.11ah
 Now, all you need to do is open the 802_11_ah_txrx file in this repository and everything should be working!
+Note that this is not a full 802.11ah implementation: just the PHY layer has been implemented (basic sending and receiving), not the MAC layer.
+Feel free to pick this up if you're interested!

 ## Troubleshooting
 If things don't work out, please check [Bastian's repository](https://github.com/bastibl/gr-ieee802-11) first.
 If your solution is not there and/or on the internet, feel free to open an issue or contact me personally.